funcool/promesa/doc/bulkhead.md

 that the `sync` or `semaphore` based bulkhead implementation executes the task in the current thread, blocking the call on the submit).

+Additionally to the executor interface, it also implemens the new `IInvokable` protocol, so you can execute a synchronous call (independently of the final bulkhead implementation) thaks to the `px/invoke` helper.
+Internally, on async bulkhead is just a combination of `px/submit` with `px/join`, but on the `sync` bulkhead implementation it does not uses the CompletableFuture machinary and just executes the function almost with no indirections.

-The `sync` bulkhead works fine with JVM virtual threads.
+NOTE: The `sync` bulkhead works fine with JVM virtual threads.

 ## Available options